-Geese fly over the village and countryside in waves, honking resonant pleasure in the exercise of their days.
-A recent capture of geese below the waning moon would have been perfect for this morning's post, but alas, I tucked the image in here yesterday with Mary Oliver's poem.
-On morning walks, fallen leaves drift around our ankles, making a fine rustling music.
-The earthbound papery foliage is going transparent and turning into stained glass in splendid buttery colors.
-We stop every few feet to look at the wonders under our feet, and it's a wonder we ever get anywhere at all.
+On our early walks, there are twigs, pine cones and needles everywhere, fallen leaves drifting around our ankles and making a fine rustling music.
+The earthbound foliage on our trail is going transparent and turning into stained glass in splendid buttery colors.
+We stop now and again to look at all the wonders around our feet, and it's a wonder we ever get anywhere at all.